-When we usually think of the disease diabetes we often associate it with humans.
-Diabetes, however, is a chronic disease that can affect dogs and cats, as well as other animals.
-In dogs, the disease cannot usually be cured, however, with proper management some cats can go into remission.
+When we think of the disease diabetes, we most commonly associate it with humans.
+Diabetes, however, is a chronic disease which can affect dogs and cats, as well as other animals.
+In dogs, the disease typically cannot be cured, only managed.
+However, with proper management, some cats can go into remission.

 Insulin-resistance is the second form of diabetes found in dogs.
-During this condition, the pancreas is producing a small amount of insulin, but the dog’s metabolic system is not effectively using the insulin, as it should be.
+During this condition, the pancreas produces a small amount of insulin, but the dog’s metabolic system is not effectively using the insulin.

 Symptoms of diabetes:

-There are early warning signs of this disease that your dog may exhibit if he is suffering from this chronic condition.
+There are early warning signs of this disease that your dog may exhibit if they are suffering from this chronic condition:

 -Excessive thirst/ increase in water consumption

 In more advanced stages of this disease, signs and symptoms can become more obvious, including such indicators as:

 If these symptoms are left unchecked and undiagnosed, more life-threatening conditions can occur.
 Long-term effects of diabetes include:

 Bringing in your furry friend to one of our experienced Veterinarians can be your best option in properly diagnosing your dog.
 Simple tests will be conducted, including blood and urine tests, indicating an excessive amount of glucose in your dog’s body.
 The blood tests can also help determine if high liver enzymes and electrolyte imbalances are present.

 Early detection and management of diabetes are crucial for maintaining your pet’s health.
 Annual Wellness Examinations will help determine if your pet is more likely to have diabetes, or you can schedule a sick appointment if clinical signs are noted at home.
 Besides getting the correct diagnosis, our team of veterinarians and veterinary nurses will help provide all the information you need to manage your pet’s diabetes so that they can remain a loving part of your family for many years to come.